QuizandSurveyMaster/quiz_master_next/readme.txt

 == Upgrade Notice ==

-= 4.6.4 =
+= 4.6.5 =
-Upgrade to fix minor bugs
+Upgrade to fix timer bug, theme conflict bug, table width bug, and more minor bugs.
+Also has some minor design changes to admin pages.